BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **ARMY BONUS**

-"Let the legions come forth!" â€” If either Azog or Bolg is the leader of your force then they gain the Master of Battle special rule.
+"Let the legions come forth!" — If either Azog or Bolg is the leader of your force then they gain the Master of Battle special rule.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image156.jpeg)